top of page

 • Minor leaks that go unnoticed

-They act as surface finishes.
+Another critical point often overlooked is that decorative laminates are not waterproof.
+They serve as surface finishes.
 Once moisture enters through laminate edges, it reaches the plywood core.
 Over time, even BWP plywood begins absorbing moisture at these weak points.
+Most kitchen failures are therefore system failures, not material failures.

 Why Stainless Steel Performs Better in Wet Zones

-To handle long-term moisture exposure, many kitchens now integrate stainless steel carcasses, especially in vulnerable areas.
+To combat long-term moisture exposure, many kitchens now integrate stainless steel carcasses, especially in vulnerable areas.
+High-quality SS 304 stainless steel offers:

 • Complete resistance to moisture